chrisrobison/wisdom/README.md

 ## Status

-This list will continue to be added to as new or udated advice is learned.
+This list will continue to be added to as new or updated advice is learned.

 ## What's included